-Research mentors are carefully selected for each student by the SSRP leadership team.
-Students may submit preferences for specific areas of research study, or for mentors who typically participate in the program, these will be considered along with the mentor's research focus and lab/clinic availability.
-Mentor availability changes each summer and there are no guarantees.
-To find out more about our mentors and their research interests, please visit the program website at: summerstudents.ucsf.edu.
+Mentors are selected for each student by the SSRP leadership team.
+Students may request specific areas of research study or mentors, but matches are based on many factors that include lab/clinic availability.
+To find out more about our mentors and their research interests, visit the program website at summerstudents.ucsf.edu.